Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy.

 ...perhaps you’ve heard of them?

-Of course, that's not to say all plants are safe to eat or make into a tea.
+Of course, that’s not to say all plants are safe to eat or make into tea.
 Some plants and their parts like nightshade, oleander, yew, jasmine berries and daffodil bulbs are poisonous and should not be consumed at all.
-But in regards to food we can comfortably eat, the essential oil content within a single serving is much lower in concentration than the essential oil extracted from literally pounds of a particular plant.
+But regarding food, we can comfortably eat, the essential oil content within a single serving is much lower in concentration than the essential oil extracted from literal pounds of a particular plant.

 “...in the context of foods ... [essential oil] is not regarded as dangerous, because of (a) the very small amount present, and (b) the co-presence of antioxidants and antimutagens.
 Our bodies have evolved to deal with small quantities of “toxins,” which is why we have an immune system, antioxidant enzymes, base repair enzymes, etc.”

 On deaths caused by essential oil ingestion, Tisserand cites, “eucalyptus and pennyroyal oil, for example, have been fatal in 1 oz doses,” and mentions the accepted traditional dosage for wormseed essential oil “was sometimes fatal to the child” as well.

 Tisserand delves further to reveal constituents, components of an essential oil identified, named, and classified through the science of chemistry, noted to be responsible for seizures when essential oils containing them had been ingested in moderate doses.
 Some of the essential oils noted in his report to cause seizures include: